Mukul703/Power_BI/End-to-End-Power-BI-Project-2/README.md

 ## Objective
 Developed an inventory dashboard in Power BI to simulate a real-world enterprise reporting system with a focus on clean, validated reporting workflow.
 -  Designing and validating the solution in a test environment
--  Creating insightful KPIs and DAX measures
+-  Creating insightful KPIs and DAX measures for supply-demand monitoring
 -  Transitioning the dashboard to a production environment
 -  Switching the data source from SQL Server to MySQL

 ## Data Preparation
--
+- Imported raw CSV files into the SQL Server test environment to simulate a real-world data source.
+- Joined the Products and Test Inventory tables using a LEFT JOIN to merge product details with inventory records.
+- Imported the merged dataset into Power BI Desktop.
+- Updated data types (e.g., Order Date to Date), renamed tables, and applied consistent background themes.
 ## Custom Columns Created
 -
 ## DAX measures for key business metrics